logo

 • Coconut oil.
 Some studies have shown coconut oil to effectively ease mild to moderate eczema symptoms.

 • Elimination diets.
 Cutting out foods that commonly trigger eczema (such as nuts, tomatoes, eggs, milk, and cereals) can potentially reduce symptoms.
-A dermatologist or a dietitian can provide more information on this approach.
+However, this should not be done without the support of a health care professional such as a dermatologist or a dietitian who can help to guide you through this practice.

 • Bandaging the affected skin.
 This protects the affected skin from the elements.